anazarkin1/pubcal/deliverables/iteration-01.review.md

  * List a few (2-5) decisions, from most to least important.
  * Support your argument (that a decisions was successful) by referring/linking to process artifact(s).
+ - Choosing Slack for team communication because it was easy to share resources with members.
+It also allowed us to create polls when we had to make decisions such as meeting time and location.
+ - Choosing github project page because we were able to easily add different types of tasks.
+It was very useful because it gave us a clear view of        	whether a certain task is needed to be done in progress, or completed.
+ - Choosing BALSAMIQ to draw mockups because it was very convenient to work on mockup designs.

 Decisions did not turn out as well as you hoped:

  * Once again, list a few (2 - 5) decisions, from most to least important.
  * As before, support your arguments by referring/linking to process artifacts.
+ - The roles we have assigned to each member is too general/broad.
+(Also, roles assigned to each member in plan.md file is too general)
+ - Although we agreed to meet three times a week to discuss our progress, we only met twice at most.
+(Please refer to our plan logs)
+ - We planned to have an online group meeting at the end of each week but it never happened since we realized that it's much better to communicate with each other face to face.

 We are planning to make the following changes to our process:

  * List the changes you are planning to make, if any, from most to least important.
  * For each change, explain why you are making it by referring to a decision that didn't work well.
+ - Instead of having scheduled group meetings for the next few weeks, we agreed to decide on the time and location of the next meetings only.
+Since everybody has different schedules, it was hard to stick with the scheduled meeting time so it would be more efficient to decide on our next meeting instead of having to moving around scheduled meetings.
+ - As metioned in the previous sectino, we decided not to have any online group meetings because we think it's better to have a face-to-face meeting for a more effient discussion.
+ - We will be assigning more specific roles and responsibilities.

 ## Product - Review